atmozki/CRT-terminal-portfolio/README.md

 ## Introduction

-This is a interactive terminal based concept portfolio website that is inspired by the CRT terminal and Edwin Keijl's Retro CRT terminal screen 🤗.
+This is an interactive terminal based concept portfolio website that is inspired by the CRT terminal and Edwin Keijl's Retro CRT terminal screen 🤗.
 It is built using HTML, CSS, and JavaScript.
 The website is hosted on GitHub pages.
 The screenshots of the website are shown below.

 ## How to use